Going Public in Canada

 Canada has a robust capital market, as well as strength in funding growth ventures.
-Getting access to funding opportunities is facilitated by becoming a public company on the CSE stock market.
+Getting access to funding opportunities can be facilitated by becoming a public company on the Aequitas NEO stock exchange or the CSE stock market.

-We invite you to consider the advantages of CSE as a destination to take your company public.
+We invite you to consider the advantages of NEO or CSE as a destination to take your company public.

 How do I take my Company Public in Canada?

 Companies that go public on a stock market in Canada become a reporting issuer with one or more of the Provincial Securities Commissions.
 Once a company becomes a reporting issuer, it is subject to ongoing public disclosure and reporting requirements.

 The definition of a Reporting Issuer is: